migmolrod/browser-dashboard-pwa/docs/docs/requirements/business-requirements.md

 Develop a comprehensive full-stack project that demonstrates:

-- Modern frontend development skills (React, TypeScript, CSS animations)
+- Modern frontend development skills
 - Backend API development and architecture
 - Integration capabilities with third-party services
 - Infrastructure and deployment knowledge